tsaaii/bankingninja/README.md

 8. Neural networks that can learn suspicious patterns from samples and used later to detect them.
 9. Other techniques such as link analysis, Bayesian networks, decision theory, and sequence matching are also used for fraud detection.

-#Types of learning in this case:
+# Types of learning in this case:
+# supervised learning

-In #supervised learning, a random sub-sample of all records is taken and manually classified as either 'fraudulent' or 'non-fraudulent'.
+In supervised learning, a random sub-sample of all records is taken and manually classified as either 'fraudulent' or 'non-fraudulent'.
 Relatively rare events such as fraud may need to be over sampled to get a big enough sample size.
 These manually classified records are then used to train a supervised machine learning algorithm.
 After building a model using this training data, the algorithm should be able to classify new records as either fraudulent or non-fraudulent.
 Supervised neural networks, fuzzy neural nets, and combinations of neural nets and rules, have been extensively explored and used for detecting fraud in mobile phone networks and financial statement fraud.
 Bayesian learning neural network is implemented for credit card fraud detection, telecommunications fraud, auto claim fraud detection, and medical insurance fraud.